Kingston, Pennsylvania

 Kingston is a borough in Luzerne County, Pennsylvania, United States.
 It is located on the western bank of the Susquehanna River opposite Wilkes-Barre.
-Kingston was first settled in the early 1770s; it was incorporated as a borough in 1857.
+Kingston was first settled in the early 1770s, and incorporated as a borough in 1857.
 As of the 2020 census, the population was 13,349, making it the most populous borough in Luzerne County.

 History

 Early history

 In the early 1660s, King Charles II owed Admiral Sir William Penn a large sum of money.
-To settle this debt, he granted Penn’s son, William, a territory in North America, which later became known as Pennsylvania.
+To settle this debt, he granted Penn's son, William, a territory in North America, which later became known as Pennsylvania.
 However, Connecticut also claimed a portion of this land.

 Count Zinzendorf was one of the first people to take an interest in the Wyoming Valley.
 In 1742, he came to the region to convert the Native Americans to Christianity.
 At the time, the valley was inhabited by several Native American tribes (including the Susquehannock and the Delaware).

 His reports led a group of Connecticut settlers to form the Connecticut Susquehanna Company.
 This company bought the land from the natives.
 In 1768, they met in Hartford, Connecticut, and decided to survey and divide the territory into five townships (each one was five square miles).
 The plan was to sell and divide each township among forty settlers.
 The first forty pioneers took possession of Kingston Township.

 By the late 1760s, both Connecticut and Pennsylvania settlers fought over this territory.
 The conflict was eventually settled in the 1780s.
 The disputed land was granted to Pennsylvania.
 The location of modern-day Kingston became part of Northumberland County.
 However, Connecticut settlers remained determined to create a new state in northeastern Pennsylvania.
 Timothy Pickering was sent to the region to politically examine the situation.
 This led to the Pennsylvania Assembly passing a resolution which created Luzerne County.
 This ended the idea of creating a new state.
 Luzerne County was created from part of Northumberland County.
-Under Pickering’s leadership and direction, county elections were held, the courts were established, and a government was formed.
+Under Pickering's leadership and direction, county elections were held, the courts were established, and a government was formed.